MRes Primary Care (Web-based Learning) / Course details

 This is an interactive on-line course.
 Students must work through the online course material.
 Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course material.

-This unit is one of three which may be taken as the additional mandatory unit for the Global Health pathway, alongside the mandatory core unit of POPH60041 for all pathways.
+This unit is one of three which may be taken as the additional mandatory unit for the Global Health stream, alongside the mandatory core unit of POPH60041 for all streams.

 The other options are: